Ptok Consulting was founded by Gregor Ptok in 2014 and incorporated as Ptok Consulting Pty Ltd on 1 July 2016.

 We are a management consultancy for local government in Australia, specialising in comparative reporting and organisational development.
 Our perspective is global yet also passionately local and, ultimately, personal.

-Ptok Consulting was Greg’s final, exhausted choice when looking for a business name.
-He spent months experimenting with different names and acronyms around local government, people, leadership, team development, comparative reporting and community, but could not find one which seemed to capture the essence of what he was trying to do with the business.
-After many conversations with colleagues and friends, he decided to go with “Ptok Consulting” – it is distinctive and provides flexibility to refine the offering as the business develops.
+After months of experimenting with different names and acronyms around local government, people, leadership, team development, comparative reporting and community, Greg chose “Ptok Consulting” – no other name seemed to capture the essence of what he was trying to do with the business.
+“Ptok Consulting” – is distinctive and provides flexibility to refine the offering as the business develops.

 Our logo acknowledges people’s connections with the regions and places they call home.
 It reflects places of significance in the company founder’s journey.
 In the background, the Organ Pipes at Mount Wellington in Hobart.
 In the middle, Chapel Mountain (“Kapellenberg”) near Tübingen in Germany.
 And, winding their way through the landscape, all the rivers and waterways that have sustained human communities for thousands of years – including the Isar, Derwent, Neckar, Thames, Parramatta and Yarra Rivers.
 We are grateful to Matthew Ling from Ling Design for creating it.

 Quality information, authentic analysis, and being part of a community are crucial when charting the best course in our rapidly changing world.

 This is the space of Gregor Ptok’s professional contribution; and his conclusion after 30+ years’ of personal development, being part of many organisations, and navigating major changes (living and working in two languages, seven cities, and three countries).